itsektionen/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

 The Study Social board is composed of:

 - President and Board Member responsible for study social activities.
-- INternational-coordinator (INt)
+- International-coordinator (Int)

 The Study Social board can elect more board members.
 An individual chapter member may only occupy one seat on the board at any given time.

 The Study Social Committee can also include:

-- INternational-workgroup
+- International-workgroup

 ### 2.2 Appointment

 All board representatives of the chapter's Study Social Committee are elected by the Chapter Meeting.
-- Members of the INternational-workgroup are appointed by the board of the Study Social Committee.
+- Members of the International-workgroup are appointed by the board of the Study Social Committee.

 ## 3 Individual responsibility